 New IRS Repair Regulations require property owners to account many repairs that were previously an expense must now be capitalized.

 What does this mean for a property owner?
 How can you easily determine what qualifies for an expense versus a capital improvement?
+Will this change your commercial real estate investment strategies?

 Would you like a simple to follow flow chart to determine an expense from a capital improvement?